 4/ SULTAN’S PARK

 Take a walk in Sultan’s park surrounding the museum.
 Sultan’s Park was once part of the grounds of the sultan’s palace.
-It is one of the very few parks in Male and it is definitely the nicest public space in the capital.
+It is one of the very few parks in Male and has recently been transformed into a kids amusement park.
+It is definitely the nicest public area in the capital ( chargeable for tourists )

 5/ THE GRAND FRIDAY MOSQUE